NAG-DevOps/speed-hpc/src/README.md

 - Clone the repo from https://github.com/NAG-DevOps/openiss-reid-tfk
 - Download the dataset:  go to datasets/ and run get_dataset_market1501.sh
 - In reid.py set the epochs (g_epochs=120 by default)
-- Download openiss-2-speed.sh from this repository
+- Download openiss-reid-speed.sh from this repository
 - On environment.yml comment or uncomment tensorflow accordingly (for CPU or GPU, GPU is default)
-- On openiss-2-speed.sh comment or uncomment the secction accordingly (for CPU or GPU)
+- On openiss-reid-speed.sh comment or uncomment the secction accordingly (for CPU or GPU)
 - Submit the job:

-   On CPUs nodes: `qsub ./openiss-2-speed.sh`
+   On CPUs nodes: `qsub ./openiss-reid-speed.sh`

-   On GPUs nodes: `qsub -q g.q ./openiss-2-speed.sh`
+   On GPUs nodes: `qsub -q g.q ./openiss-reid-speed.sh`

 **IMPORTANT**

-Modify the script `openiss-2-speed.sh` to setup the job to be ready for CPUs or GPUs nodes; h_vmem= and gpu= CAN'T be enabled at the same time, more information about these parameters on https://github.com/NAG-DevOps/speed-hpc/blob/master/doc/speed-manual.pdf
+Modify the script `openiss-reid-speed.sh` to setup the job to be ready for CPUs or GPUs nodes; h_vmem= and gpu= CAN'T be enabled at the same time, more information about these parameters on https://github.com/NAG-DevOps/speed-hpc/blob/master/doc/speed-manual.pdf

 ## CUDA ##